Code-Institute-Submissions/UCD-milestone--Monkees/README.md

 venue would generate revenue.

 During project development I also created some wireframes for my project.
 My initial wireframes changed after some feedback on the dark color scheme and some changes in layout.
-The final layout is also slightly different as issues arose during development.
+The final layout is slightly different as issues arose during development and the color scheme changed again after user testing (i.e feedback from family and friends).
-Both sets of wireframes have been included in These can be viewed under the documents folder: https://github.com/kmaaallen/UCD-milestone--Monkees/tree/master/Documents/Project%20Development/WireFrames .
+Both sets of wireframes have been included and these can be viewed under the documents folder: https://github.com/kmaaallen/UCD-milestone--Monkees/tree/master/Documents/Project%20Development/WireFrames .

 ## Features
 ### Existing Features
 #### Feature 1 - Navigation bar
 The navigation bar allows users to navigate the site by clicking on links to other pages or the sign up modal.
-This collapses to a 'burger icon' dropdown menu in mobile screen sizes to reduce over crowding and improve user experience.
+This collapses to a 'burger icon' dropdown menu in mobile screen sizes to reduce over-crowding and improve user experience.

 #### Feature 2 - Sign up to newsletter link
 The sign up link implements a modal in the same page when clicked on.
 This allows users to sign up to the band's email newsletter